-Navigate to Organization settings > Manage Integrations and click "Authorize Transifex app" under the Bitbucket widget.
+Navigate to Organization settings > Manage Integrations and click the "Authorize" link and then the "Authorize the Transifex app" link under the Bitbucket widget.
 Then you’ll be able to see something like this:

 When done hit Save & Sync to link your Transifex project to your Bitbucket repository and branch.